-If the investigative authority is to investigate a maritime accident that occurred outside of the Kingdom, parts of the investigation can be carried out in cooperation with a Norwegian foreign station.
+If the investigative authority is to investigate a Marine Accident that has occurred outside the Kingdom, parts of the investigation may be conducted in cooperation with the Norwegian foreign service mission3.
+The investigative authority may also request assistance from a foreign investigative authority.